 The Skateable Art Park includes an incredible snake run feature.
 This snake run stretches roughly 225 feet, making it the longest snake run in Florida.
-The project team has made it a goal to make this snake run accommodating to all skill levels and park users.
+The project team has made it a goal to make this snake run as accommodating to all skill levels and park users.
 At the entrance of the park is the most mellow and accommodating part of the snake run.
 It is shallow with easy going transitions and rolled top edges.
 This section of the snake run also features the iconic, 3-d snake sculpture standing above the park users.
 Around its midpoint, the snake run becomes more advanced with taller transitions, hips, quarter pipes, and grind-able surfaces.
-The main entrance of the Skateable Art Park will be home to a skate friendly arc-shaped structure, inspired by Korean War memorial at Cascades Park.
-This feature will offer an alternative to the use of the memorial by skaters and will serve to preserve the memorial over time.
-This entrance area also features a sculptural shade structure designed by artist Kenneth Von Roenn.
+The main entrance of the Skateable Art Park will be home to a new, more skate friendly version of the Korean War memorial.
+This feature is an enhanced version of the popular destination Cascades Park but placed somewhere that would allow skatepark users to use it freely while keeping the original Korean War Memorial free of skatepark users.
+This entrance area also features a sculptural shade structure designed by Kenneth Von Roenn.

-CURVED BRICK STAMPED.
+CURVED, BRICK STAMPED.
 CHINA BANK FEATURE